 A business line of credit can take the pressure off any cash flow issues that come your way and keep your operations running smoothly.
 In this guide, we’ll dig into the following:

-A business line of credit allows you to access capital (which could range from $5,000 to $500,000 or more) as you need it — you don’t make payments or rack up interest until you actually use your funds.
+A business line of credit allows you to access capital, ranging from $5,000 to $500,000 or more, if and when you need it.
+With a business line of credit, you don’t make payments or rack up interest until you actually use your funds.

-Credit lines work best for short term financial needs, such as ongoing operating costs, smaller purchases, or any situation that might result in a temporary shortage in cash flow.
+Credit lines work best for short-term financial needs.
+This includes ongoing operating costs, smaller purchases, or any situation that might result in a temporary shortage in cash flow.

-A line of credit is designed to give you increased financial flexibility, and is best used as a tool to help fill gaps in working capital.
+A line of credit gives you increased financial flexibility and is best used as a tool to help fill gaps in working capital.

 So, how does it work in practice?